rmushfiqur2/video-based-br-hr-aci-22/README.md

 ![Alt text](figs/hr_frequency_trace.png?raw=true "br_region_selection.png")

 ## Environments
 The requirements have been tested in python 3.8.
-So, run this repository with zero code change we suggest to use python 3.8 first.
+So, run this repository with zero code change we suggest using python 3.8 first.
 Use the below command to install python 3.8 in anaconda first:
 ```Shell
 conda create -n "hr_br_est_aci_22" python=3.8
 conda activate hr_br_est_aci_22